 Since 1971, RTDNA has been honoring outstanding achievements in broadcast and digital journalism with the Edward R. Murrow Awards.
 Among the most prestigious in news, the Murrow Awards recognize local and national news stories that uphold the RTDNA Code of Ethics, demonstrate technical expertise and exemplify the importance and impact of journalism as a service to the community.

-Winners will be honored at the Murrow Awards Gala slated to be held on Oct.
+Winners were honored at the Murrow Awards Gala held on Oct.
 27 in New York.

 See the full list here: https://bit.ly/3xYxG54